Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 ChatGPT is available for commercial use.
 There are already companies in Japan that have implemented ChatGPT into their operations.

-ChatGPT can be used for free, but subscribing to a paid plan allows access to more advanced features.
+ChatGPT is available at no cost, but subscribing to a paid plan provides access to more advanced features.

 As of March 2023, the API for GPT-3.5 has been released, enabling its implementation in various applications and services.
-Furthermore, the API for GPT-4 was also released in July of the same year.
+Additionally, the API for GPT-4 was released in July of that same year.

 Related article: Is Commercial Use of ChatGPT Possible?
 A Lawyer Explains Copyright Issues[ja]